Halloween (1978 film): Home media

 Since Halloween's premiere, it has been released in several home video formats.
 Early VHS versions were released by Media Home Entertainment.
-This release subsequently became a collectors' item, with one copy from 1979 selling on eBay for $13,220 in 2013.
+This release subsequently became a collector's item, with one copy from 1979 selling on eBay for $13,220 in 2013.
 On August 3, 1995, Blockbuster Video issued a commemorative edition of the film on VHS.

 As stated, the film was first released on VHS in 1979 and again in 1981 by Media Home Entertainment.
 The synopsis on the back misspelled Myers as Meyers.
 The film was also released on Betamax around that same time.
 It was not released in CED format (capacitance electronic disc), unlike Halloween II and Halloween III, but it was released on Laser Disc.

 The film was released for the first time on DVD in the United States by Anchor Bay Entertainment on October 28, 1997."Halloween DVD (First Release)" To date, that DVD release is the only one to feature the original mono audio track as heard in theaters in 1978 and on most home video releases that preceded it.
 Anchor Bay re-released the film on DVD in various other editions; among these were an "extended edition," which features the original theatrical release with the scenes that were shot for the broadcast TV version edited in at their proper places.
 In 1999, Anchor Bay issued a two-disc limited edition, which featured both the theatrical and "extended editions," as well as lenticular cover art and lobby cards.
 In 2003, Anchor Bay released a two-disc "25th Anniversary edition" with improved DiviMax picture and audio, along with an audio commentary by Carpenter, Curtis and Hill, among other features.

 On October 2, 2007, the film was released for the first time on Blu-ray by Anchor Bay/Starz Home Entertainment.
 The following year, a "30th Anniversary Commemorative Set" was issued, containing DVD and Blu-ray versions of the film, the sequels Halloween 4: The Return of Michael Myers and Halloween 5: The Revenge of Michael Myers, and a replica Michael Myers mask.
 A 35th-anniversary Blu-ray was released in October 2013, featuring a new transfer supervised by cinematographer Dean Cundey.
 This release earned a Saturn Award for Best Classic Film Release.
 In September 2014, Scream Factory teamed with Anchor Bay Entertainment to release the film as part of a Blu-ray boxed set featuring every film in the series (up to 2009's Halloween II), made available in a standard and limited edition.

 The film was released by Lionsgate Home Entertainment (Anchor Bay's successor) in an Ultra HD Blu-ray and Blu-ray edition for the film's 40th anniversary.
 It is also available online for computer and other devices viewing (streaming rentals) and downloadable files through Amazon.com, Apple's iTunes Store download application and Vudu.com computer servers.

 In September 2021, Scream Factory released a new 4K Ultra HD Dolby Vision scan of the film, as well as its first four sequels.